Vardoge/synq-getting-started/deploy.md

 ## Deployment (for Obaku)

-* Releases are tagged and finalized on Mondays by 17:00 CET/CEST (8 am PST/PDT)
+* Releases are tagged and finalized on Mondays by 17:00 CET/CEST (Note, summer time ends and starts differently in Europe than in the US, we will follow the CET/CEST time)
-* Deploy to production happens every Tuesday at 17:00 - 20:00 CET/CEST (8 am - 11 am PST/PDT)
+* Deploy to production happens every Tuesday at 17:00 - 20:00 CET/CEST
 * Only officialy created "releases" should be deployed to production
 * Out of band deploys should only happen for critical outages or major security holes
 * Anyone should be able to deploy